osg-htc/operations/SLA/myosg.md

 ## Service Target Response Priorities and Response Times

 This section deals with unplanned outages.
-Please see [[#Requests_for_Service_Enhancement][Requests for Service Enhancement]] for information on planned maintenance outages.
+Please see [Requests_for_Service_Enhancement](#Requests for Service Enhancement) for information on planned maintenance outages.

 | Critical | High | Elevated | Normal |
 | -------- | ---- | -------- | ------ |